Just like the good guys have a Command Roster

 - Sly Cooper series has most of the primary skills handled by the three main members of the Cooper Gang.
 Sly handles the thieving-related skills.
 Bentley is the resident tech specialist while Murray is the driver and the muscle.
 The third game expands the team with members who possess more specific skillsets while the fourth game brings it back to just the main three with Carmelita along with the ride and era-specific ancestors of Sly.

-- Payday 2 has four classes that can be filled by any of the four characters.
+- Payday 2 has four classes by default.
 The Mastermind's role is to support his teammates and control hostages and cops.
 The Enforcer serves as the party tank and cutting locks.
 The Technician focuses on using gadgets and explosives while The Ghost focuses on infiltration and stealth.
 Bain serves as the group's handler.

 - In Grand Theft Auto V, you can hire various individuals to fulfill roles when planning a heist, usually a hacker, getaway driver or a gunman.